farshadghodsian/llava-amd-radeon-demo/README.md

 You will need to have PyTorch+ROCm6.1 nightly installed, as well as, bitsandbytes from the ROCm/bitsandbytes rocm_enabled branch.

 To install PyTorch+ROCm6.1:

 `pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.1/`

+You will also need to install build prerequisites before you can build bitsandbyte from source:

+`sudo apt install build-essential cmake libstdc++-12-dev`

 To install ROCM supported bitsandbytes library:
 ```